Men on the Sea Floor

-Men on the Sea Floor (Uomini sul fondo) is a 1941 Italian drama film directed by Francesco De Robertis.
+Men on the Sea Floor (Uomini sul fondo), also known as SOS Submarine, is a 1941 Italian drama film directed by Francesco De Robertis.
 De Robertis specialised in semi-documentary films, in this case portraying the crew of an Italian submarine trapped after an accident.
 De Robertis's technique of using non-actors in roles has been credited as an influence on the development of Italian neorealism.